The Siberian Tiger – the silent master of distance

 We humans are proud of our technology.

-On satellites, sensors, night vision devices.
+Satellites, sensors, night vision devices.

 He has a camera in his eye, a sonar in his ear, a chemistry lab nose, and a seismograph in his paws.

-It measures wind direction, sound, temperature, density, without a device.
+He measures wind direction, sound, temperature, density, without a device.

 And he does it without thinking about it.